Skip to main content

 Location: Waterville, ME

 Colby College is known for pioneering the 4-1-4 academic calendar.
 Following the 4-1-4 model, Colby students take four classes in the fall and four in the spring.
-In between, however, they’re given the opportunity to choose between a variety of intensive academic experiences, ranging from conducting research to undertaking an internship.
+In between, however, they’re allowed to choose between a variety of intensive academic experiences, ranging from conducting research to undertaking an internship.

 Learn more about Colby and what it takes to get accepted.